andrewtelkamp/simple-theme/docs/theme.md

 }
 ```

-[One example themes structure can be found here](exampleThemes.md).
+[One example themes' structure can be found here](exampleThemes.md).
 Feel free to build your styles object structures however you desire.